jamesnet214/wpf-xaml-binding/README.md

 ```
 <TextBlock Text="{Binding}" DataContext="James"/>
 ```
-As Binding brings the nearest DataContext value, the actual value of Binding assigned to TextBlock Text Property is 'James'.
+The value bound to Text is passed directly from the nearest DataContext, TextBlock.
+Therefore, the Binding result value of Text is 'James'.

+Not only String but also various types are possible.
+Because DataContext is an object type.

 TBD....